Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/09/adding-multiple-attributes-with-kramdown.md

 categories:
     - Programming
 tags:
-    - jekyll
+    - Jekyll
-    - kramdown
+    - Kramdown
-    - markdown
+    - Markdown
 ---

 If you are using kramdown (the default markdown parser in Jekyll) there are some neat features that aren’t available in standard markdown.
 One of these features is *inline attribute lists*, or [IALs](https://kramdown.gettalong.org/syntax.html#inline-attribute-lists).